fountain-finance/fountain.finance/README.md

 ## Use cases

-1. Useful for crowdsource funding for a specific single-time project where contributers know ahead of time how surplus will be allocated.
+1. Useful for crowdsource funding.

-2. Extremely useful for routing business models through, so a company can regularly charge it's customers a transaction fee or monthly subsription fee which decreases for all users once the company reaches sustainability.
-The theory here is that software's ability to make money is now able to scale much faster than the cost to manage the growth.
-This creates an opportunity to both ensure the projects sustainability while pushing everyone's price towards zero as usage grows.
+2. Extremely useful for facilitating next-generation contributer-driven business models, where a project's developer(s) and its community members can decide on a transaction fee or regularly-incurring subsription fee which decreases for everyone once the project reaches sustainability.

-More docs to come.
+The thesis here is that the cost to develop, run, grow, and maintain global-scale software projects has become more and more predictable because we've abstracted and automated away so much complexity and variability behind cloud computing service providers and Ethereum.
+Meanwhile Twitter and GitHub happened, allowing a project's developer(s) and its community to exchange ideas and earn each others' trust more collaboratively, authentically, and iteratively.

+The developer <==> community relationship is all it takes to encourage productive behavior and sustain a sense of purpose.
+The opportunity that arises is for a mechanism that ensures a valued project's sustainabile growth while pushing the community price towards zero as usage grows.